Cerebral Palsy

 Functional Exercises

-• Training related to specific functional activities combining aerobic and anaerobic capacity and strength training in ambulatory children, has been shown to significantly improve overall physical fitness, the intensity of activities, and quality of life.
+• Training related to specific functional activities combining aerobic and anaerobic capacity and strength training in ambulatory children has been shown to significantly improve overall physical fitness, the intensity of activities, and quality of life.

-• Training programs on static bicycles or treadmill have been shown to be beneficial for gait and gross motor development but have not shown to have any impact on spasticity or abnormal movement patterns.
+• Training programs on static bicycles or treadmills have been shown to be beneficial for gait and gross motor development but have not shown to have any impact on spasticity or abnormal movement patterns.

 Body Weight Supported Treadmill Training :